 A completed Colonial knot looks almost identical to a French knot, although a side-by-side comparison reveals a few differences.
 The biggest thing you'll spot is that it's a little smaller than the French knot.
 That's primarily due to the fact that it's tighter and more compact.
 That also makes it less likely to catch on things.

 To adjust the size of a Colonial knot, use more or fewer strands of floss, or switch to a different type of thread entirely.
 Many types of threads will work for this, including sewing threads, perle cottons, and more.

 Although this knot stitch is most commonly associated with candlewick embroidery, it works any place that calls for a French knot.

 Using Colonial Knot in New Ways

-For a colorful and modern twist on candlewicking (which is also a great way to practice your Colonial knots), try this rainbow hoop art!
+For a colorful and modern twist on candlewicking (which is also a great way to practice your Colonial knots), try rainbow hoop art.

-Trying working this stitch in tight clusters as a fill stitch or in small groupings for the center of a flower.
+Try working this stitch in tight clusters as a fill stitch or small groupings for the center of a flower.
 Of course, it also works as the middle of a simple lazy daisy.

 For a combination of patterns and techniques, work Colonial knots along a line similar to how you would in candlewicking.
 Instead of spacing them apart as with traditional candlewick patterns, place them a little closer together on the outline to any pattern you like.
 It would even work well on designs created for Japanese sashiko embroidery.